JacobTsafatinos/Git101/README.md

 1. Collaboration simulation: create branch -> pull changes from someone else's branch -> make multiple commits -> squash commits down -> push changes back to that branch.
 2. clone repo -> create branch -> make small change -> pull --rebase new changes from master (instead of merge) -> push into master
+3. Detatched Head
+4. Accidentally rebase everyones commits into yours.
-3. Create a really horrible situation and leave people to handle it on their own.
+5. Create a really horrible situation and leave people to handle it on their own.
-4. start debugging section - tips and tricks to figure out what went wrong. (reflog, diff, log, blame, bisect?(probably not)
+6. start debugging section - tips and tricks to figure out what went wrong. (reflog, diff, log, blame, bisect?(probably not)

 **Bonus**